cloudposse/terraform-aws-utils/README.md

 to allow access logs to be stored in S3.

 However, the account IDs have no other purpose, and as AWS expands, it has become more complicated to create the correct bucket policy.
-The policy for region `me-central-1` is different than the policy for `us-east-1` and both are different from the policy to be used with a local zone.
+The policy for region `me-central-1` is different than the policy for `us-east-1`.
 So now this module has a new feature: you provide the full AWS region code for the region where logging is to take place (`elb_logging_region`), and the S3 bucket ARN for where logs are to be stored (`elb_logging_bucket_resource_arn`), and this module will output the appropriate S3 bucket policy (in JSON) to attach to your S3 bucket.

+NOTE: The region must be known at Terraform "plan" time.
+Use a configuration input, such as what you used to configure the Terraform AWS Provider, not an output from some resource or module.

 ### Region Display Names